Xhynk/content-mask/readme.txt

 = Will Content Mask Overwrite My Page Content? =

 *No*.
-Content Mask doesn't permanently alter anything on your website, and the embedded content is only shown on the front-end.
+Content Mask does *not* permanently alter anything on your website.
+The embedded content is only shown on the front-end.
 When you turn off Content Mask, any page content you had in the editor will still be there.

 = Something Isn't Loading With the Download Method =

-Some websites "whitelist" IP addresses for scripts, images, and files to be accessed from.
+Some websites "whitelist" IP addresses or domains for scripts, images, and files to be accessed from.
 If that's the case, try using the iframe method instead.

 = Something Isn't Loading with the Iframe Method =